linroger/Wealth-of-Nations/International Finance/Bridgewater/Principles For Navigating Big Debt Cycles/Part I - The Big Debt Cycle/The Phases of the Classic Deflationary Debt Cycle/The Phases of the Classic Deflationary Debt Cycle Lecture Notes.md

  #Economics #Debt_Cycles #Deleveraging #Financial_Crises

-# The Phases of the Classic Deflationary Debt Cycle
+# The Phases of the Classic Deflationary Debt Cycle Lecture Notes

 ## Overview
 - The classic deflationary debt cycle is characterized by seven stages.